esmond09/computer-vision-egg-grading-system/README.md

 Result:
 SVM - Accuracy: 0.90, Precision: 0.91, Recall: 0.90

 KNN - Accuracy: 0.92, Precision: 0.93, Recall: 0.82

 Neural Network - Accuracy: 0.65, Precision: 0.67, Recall: 0.65

+Base on the result of trained by 3 models, it shown Neural Network perform lower than other 2 models.
+There may have some issues considering like lack of data and image preprocessing method.

 ## Dataset link used google drive